markazana/Course8-Project/CourseProject.md

 ```
 ##    pred.rf pred.nnet pred.svm pred.gbm pred.bag pred.cart pred.knn vote
-## 1        B         A        A        A        A         B        B    A
+## 1        B         A        A        A        B         B        B    B
 ## 2        A         A        A        A        A         A        A    A
 ## 3        A         A        A        A        A         A        A    A
 ## 4        A         A        A        A        A         A        A    A
 ## 5        A         A        A        A        A         A        A    A
-## 6        E         A        C        E        E         E        E    E
+## 6        E         B        C        D        E         E        E    E
-## 7        D         A        A        D        D         D        D    D
+## 7        D         B        D        A        A         D        D    D
 ## 8        B         A        A        B        B         B        B    B
 ## 9        A         A        A        A        A         A        A    A
 ## 10       A         A        A        A        A         A        A    A
-## 11       B         A        A        A        A         B        B    A
+## 11       B         A        A        A        B         A        B    A
-## 12       A         A        A        A        A         A        C    A
+## 12       A         A        A        C        A         A        A    A
 ## 13       B         B        A        B        B         B        B    B
 ## 14       A         A        A        A        A         A        A    A
-## 15       E         C        D        D        E         E        E    E
+## 15       E         D        D        E        E         E        E    E
-## 16       E         E        D        E        A         E        E    E
+## 16       E         C        D        A        B         E        E    E
 ## 17       A         A        A        A        A         A        A    A
 ## 18       B         A        A        B        B         B        B    B
-## 19       B         A        A        A        B         B        B    B
+## 19       B         A        A        B        B         B        B    B
 ## 20       B         B        B        B        B         B        B    B
 ```

 ## Conclusion
 We find the Random Forest model the most accurate for this problem type (90% accuracy on testing set).
-Unsurprisingly, the simple "vote" model we build above wasn't as accurate (80% only) as the **rf** model because it doesn't take into account the accuracy of each model in assigning weights for their predictions.
-Generally, models with a higher accuracy should be weighted higher than models with low accuracy.
+We don't expect the Vote model above to make any improvement to the prediction as it has the same prediction as **rf** model.
+However, a simple vote mechanism is insufficient for a good prediction because it doesn't take into account the accuracy of each model in assigning weights for their predictions.
+Generally, models with a higher accuracy should be weighted higher than models with low accuracy when casting a vote.

 We submit the following answer from ```rf``` model to our quiz.